netgloo/benjamin/readme.md

 });
 ```

-This callback will be executed each time a page will be loaded directly from the server, at the same time jQuery's `$(document).ready` would be executed, and each time a page will be changed directly on the client, after the page transition process is finished.

-This is a good place for all the code that initializes page's elements or code that binds page's events.
-Likely you can put in this callback all the code you would have put inside jQuery's `ready`.
+You should use this callback in place of jQuery's `$(document).ready`.
+If you have some JavaScript code that needs to run only once, use Benjamin's [`init`](#init) callback.

-If you have code that must be executed only once and not executed anymore, even changing page, you may want to use the [`init` callback](#init) instead.
-Take a look in the [Callbacks section](#callbacks) for more informations about Benjamin's callbacks.
+Take a look in the [Scripts section](#scripts) for more informations about how to properly use JavaScript in Benjamin.

 ## Layouts

-Probably you need to structure your website using common layouts between pages.
-To do this you can just use [Blade's layout mechanisms](https://laravel.com/docs/5.2/blade#template-inheritance).
+If you need to structure your website using common layouts between pages you can just use [Blade's layout mechanisms](https://laravel.com/docs/5.2/blade#template-inheritance).

 In general, within Benjamin you are free to use any Blade's directives, as `@extends`, `@section`, `@yield`, `@include`, and all the others.
 The only thing you have to keep in mind is that the resulting view must follow the page structure as described [here](#page-structure), that is: extend `$benjamin` (with `@extends($benjamin)`) and define sections `title` and `body`.